sf-wdi-19-20/staging-modules/w2_d1_2_jquery_to_todo/README.md

 #Title

-| set up a new web development project to use jQuery |  (Adam covers: CDN)
+| set up a new web development project to use jQuery |  (Adam covers: CDN, but more towards refactoring)
 | change the contents and style of DOM elements using jQuery | (Adam covers)

 | add event listeners to DOM elements using jQuery | (Adam covers: click)